-Component 3: Health and Well-Being:
+Component 3: Health and Well-Being (40% - 2hr examination)

 Learners will study the factors that affect health and wellbeing.
 They will study the physiological and lifestyle indicators used to monitor the wellbeing of an individual before designing a health improvement plan for them.
+This component is assessed with a 2-hour examination in May of Year 11 worth 40% of the final grade.